 - 1 SECTION 1.
-Section 893.5 is added to the Welfare and 2 Institutions Code, to read: - 3 893.5. (a) The Board of State and Community Corrections - 4 shall establish a pilot project in each of up to four counties that - 5 elect to participate in the pilot project, including the Counties of - 6 Sacramento, San Diego, and Santa Clara.
-Each participating county that elects to participate in the pilot project may determine whether 1 2 that county's probation department or child welfare agency, or 3 both the county probation department and county child welfare 4 agency, shall participate in create and operate a program funded 5 by the pilot project.
-The department or agency, or both, selected 6 by each county to participate in the pilot project shall create a 7 program to A program funded by the pilot project shall provide 8 services to youth within that county's jurisdiction that addresses the need for services relating to the commercial sexual exploitation 10 of youth.
-The purpose of the pilot project is to test a service model 11 that would produce improved outcomes for youth victims of human 12 trafficking.
-13
+Section 893.5 is added to the Welfare and 2 Institutions Code, to read: - 3 893.5. (a) The Board of State and Community Corrections - 4 shall establish a pilot project in each of the Counties of Sacramento, - 5 San Diego, and Santa Clara, in which, if the county elects to - 6 participate in the pilot project, the chief probation officer of the eounty Santa Clara.
+Each county that elects to participate in the pilot project may determine whether that county's probation department or child welfare agency, or both the county probation department and county child welfare agency, shall participate in the pilot project.
+The department or agency, or both, selected by each county to participate in the pilot project shall create a program to provide services to youth within-his-or-her that county's jurisdiction that addresses the need for services relating to the commercial sexual exploitation of youth.
+The purpose of the pilot project is to test a service model that would produce improved outcomes for youth victims of human trafficking.
+The participating county may determine whether the probation department, the county child welfare agency, or both the probation department and the county child welfare agency shall participate in the pilot project.

--3-AB 1730
+-3- AB 1730

-(b) Programs that receive-A program that receives funding pursuant to this section shall utilize, for purposes of the program, only facilities that are licensed by the State Department of Social Services.
-Programs that receive funding pursuant to this section may include, but shall not be limited to, programs that do the following:

-- (1) Assess the youth victim's condition, including a review of the extent of trauma suffered, physical and mental health, and the status of age-appropriate developmental factors, such as educational status. - (2) Serve exploited youth in a services-rich environment, including trauma-informed counseling services. - (3) Research options, make recommendations, and work to find solutions to provide specialized services and permanent placement solutions for the youth. - (4) Provide staff who are trained to work with, and experienced in working with, child sex trafficking victims. - (5) Include peer mentors in the design and provision of service delivery. - (6) Provide a plan for how to structure a protective setting secluded from the victim's trafficking environment, which could include strategies such as a geographically remote location, staff protective presence, delayed egress, or any combination of strategies intended to protect the victim. - (c) A county that elects to participate in the pilot project and establishes a pilot program pursuant to this section shall conduct at least one evaluation of the program's impact and effectiveness.
+- (b) Programs that receive funding pursuant to this section shall be utilize, for purposes of the program, only facilities that are licensed by the State Department of Social Services and Services.
+Programs that receive funding pursuant to this section may include, but shall not be limited to, programs that do the following: - (1) Assess the youth victim's condition, including a review of the extent of trauma suffered, physical and mental health, and the status of age-appropriate developmental factors, such as educational status. - (2) Serve exploited youth in a services-rich environment, including trauma-informed counseling services. - (3) Research options, make recommendations, and work to find solutions to provide specialized services and permanent placement solutions for the youth. - (4) Provide staff who are trained to work with, and experienced in working with, child sex trafficking victims. - (5) Include peer mentors in the design and provision of service delivery. - (6) Provide a plan for how to structure a protective setting secluded from the victim's trafficking environment, which could include strategies such as a geographically remote location, staff protective presence, delayed egress, or any combination of strategies intended to protect the victim. - (c) A county that establishes a pilot program pursuant to this section shall conduct at least one evaluation of the program's impact and effectiveness.
+The evaluation shall include, but not be limited to, monitoring the program's effect on youth being served,